 Indeed, 90% of the time, the books I read at night before I fall asleep are what the interwebs deem as “cozy mysteries.”
 They have murder, mystery, and suspense, but it’s done in a way that doesn’t make me cringe or get tense.
-For those of you who like this genre, you get it, and for those of you who don’t, there isn’t any other way to explain it, haha.
+You get it for those of you who like this genre, and for those who don’t, there isn’t any other way to explain it, haha.

-Last night, however, I finished reading “When We Left,” the first story in Elena Aitken’s Timber Creek series.
+Sometimes I read things a little bit more lighthearted, like “When We Left,” the first story in Elena Aitken’s Timber Creek series.
 I would describe this as a love story, but Amazon says it is “family life fiction,” and in seeing that description, I agree it fits.

 She needs a fresh start.

 He’s not the same man.

 Can a second chance heal their hurt?